Miss Tennessee USA

 Lynnette Cole, Miss Tennessee USA 2000, and Rachel Smith, Miss Tennessee USA 2007, are the only titleholders to win the Miss USA title and both previously won the Miss Tennessee Teen USA title.
 Six Miss Tennessee USA titleholders have formerly competed at Miss Tennessee Teen USA, and six have competed at Miss America.
 One of these is Allison Alderson, a "triple crown" winner who has held the Miss Tennessee Teen USA, Miss Tennessee, and Miss Tennessee USA titles, competing at all three major pageants.

-Regan Ringler was crowned Miss Tennessee USA 2023 on March 11, 2022.
-She will represent Tennessee for the title of Miss Teen USA 2023.
+Madison Kunst of Nashville was crowned Miss Tennessee USA 2025 on June 28, 2025 at the Austin Peay State University in Clarksville, Tennessee.
+She represented Tennessee for the title of Miss USA 2025.